Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

 which can be computed by simulation (by redrawing the Gaussian multipliers).
 Then the thresholds can be set $\mu_{kj} = 2 {\rm cv}^*_{(1-\alpha)} \hat\sigma_{kj}/\sqrt{n}$.
 Such a bootstrap procedure also leads to the construction of simultaneous confidence intervals.
 We refer the interested reader to Section \ref{Sec:SimultaneousBootstrap} in the Appendix for a more detailed discussion.
 In this appendix, using recent central limit theorems for high-dimensional vectors (where $|V_O|^2 \gg n$ is allowed; see, e.g., \citet{chernozhukov2012gaussian,chernozhukov2013gaussian}), the validity of this procedure is established. \Halmos \end{remark}

-\begin{remark}[Time dependence] In this work we focus on the impact of latent agents who consume products that exhibit positive network externalities, and throughout the paper we assume i.i.d. observations.
+\begin{remark}[Time dependence] In this work we focus on the impact of latent agents on the remaining agents and throughout the paper we assume i.i.d. observations.
 The key technical tools we rely on, namely, self-normalized moderate deviation theory and high-dimensional central limit theorems, have been derived under this assumption.
 However, recent works have been generalizing these tools to allow for time dependence as well; see \cite{chen2016self} for results of self-normalized moderate deviation theory and \cite{chernozhukov2013testing,zhang2014bootstrapping,zhang2017gaussian,BelloniOliveira2018} for high-dimensional central limit theorems under various types of dependence.
 Therefore it is plausible that most of these tools can be extended to allow for time dependence under more stringent conditions both on the moments and on the growth of $V_O$ and $s_n$ relative to $n$.
 Although it is beyond the scope of the present work we view this endeavor as a potentially interesting future research direction. \Halmos \end{remark}}

-{ \begin{remark}[Handling endogenous prices] In some applications it is of interest to also allow for endogenous prices, i.e., $E[p_O\epsilon_O^T] \neq 0$.
+{ \begin{remark}[Handling endogeneity] In some applications it is of interest to also allow for endogenous covariates, i.e., $E[p_O\epsilon_O^T] \neq 0$.
 In such cases it is well known that the moment condition (\ref{eq:moment}) no longer holds and in turn the proposed procedure does not lead to consistent estimates of the matrix $H^{-1}$.
 Nonetheless the tools proposed here can still be useful when suitable instrumental variables are available; i.e., for each $k \in V_O$, we observe a random vector $z^{k(t)}$ such that $E[z^{k(t)}\epsilon_k^{(t)}] = 0$ and $E[z^{k(t)}(p_O^{(t)})^T]$ is full rank and well-behaved.
 These instruments yield a similar moment condition

 and Algorithm 1 can be adjusted accordingly.
 This generalization is of interest as it allows for covering a different set of applications.
 However, its analysis poses interesting technical challenges.
 The analysis of that new estimator would combine the analysis developed here and the analysis of high-dimensional linear instrumental variables developed in \cite{belloni2017simultaneous}.
 This is being pursued in a companion work \citet{ata2018IVnetwork}. \Halmos \end{remark} }